ans-group/docs.ukfast.co.uk/source/monitoring/monitoring/logicmonitor/dashboards.md

 # Creating Dashboards

-Dashboards enable you to create customized, strategic views of your systems, ensuring the data you need to manage your business is available at a glance.
+Dashboards enable you to create customised, strategic views of your systems, ensuring the data you need to manage your business is available at a glance.